sam-jaques/aces-break/README.md

 This is a fork of the implementation of [ACES](https://github.com/remytuyeras/aces), to include a full message recovery attack.

-The attack is in `message_recovery.sage`, which will generate an ACES instance and iterate through all possible messages (i.e., integers modulo the modulus), encrypt them, then check that the key recovery attack recovers the same message.
+The attack is in `break.sage`, which will generate an ACES instance, recover the evaluated secret key, and check that this correctly decrypts all encrytable messages.

 A writeup of the ideas is in `aces-break.pdf`.

+# Requirements
+This requires `pyaces`, and was tested with Sage 9.0.